WebexCC-SA/CLS-1402/docs/scenarios/RoomOSOnBoardingFromCH.md

 If you manage to go through all the steps you have finished our training, well done!

+During this scenario we still needed to be in the room to type the activation code on the device.
+In room presence was still needed.
+Wait for the instructor to finish the course to hear some new on that topic.

 ???
 Note "You have finished the training!
-The instructor will soon wrap up the course soon."
+The instructor will soon wrap up the course."